-Subject Code Subject Name Allotted Total

-ST 406 - (a) Business Analytics Theory Practical 4 1
+Subject Code Subject Name Credits A Allotted Total ST 406 - (a) Business Analytics Theory Practical 4

-S1 100 (a) - 4

-Course

-Objective 1.
-To learn basic statistics and the ir worked out e examples.

-2. To discuss different tests like t, F, χ^2 and Z fro means, proportions, variances, standard deviation etc. with an illustrations.
-3. To study ANOVA and ANCOVA for one way and two way classification and their importance in analysis.
-4. To use special statistical tools and multivariate analysis.
-1. Students learnt Graphs, measures of averages, measures of dispersion etc. 2.
-Students studied basic probability and important distributions with workout examples.
-Course Out comes 3.
-Students used t, F, χ^2 , ANOVA and ANCOVA and non-parametric tests and discussed with examples.
-4. Students performed advanced statistics tools for solving the problems.
+4 Course Objective To learn basic statistics and their worked out examples.
+To discuss different tests like t, F, χ2 and Z fro means, proportions, variances, standard deviation etc. with an illustrations.
+To study ANOVA and ANCOVA for one way and two way classification and their importance in analysis.
+To use special statistical tools and multivariate analysis.
+Course Out comes Students learnt Graphs, measures of averages, measures of dispersion etc. Students studied basic probability and important distributions with workout examples.
+Students used t, F, \(\chi^2\), ANOVA and ANCOVA and non-parametric tests and discussed with examples.
+Students performed advanced statistics tools for solving the problems.